zachleat/parity-purchasing-power-price/README.md

 # `<ppp-price>` Web Component

 A small structural-only zero-dependency Web Component to show Parity Purchasing Power normalized prices.
 Inspired by the [Wes Bos blog post](https://wesbos.com/parity-purchasing-power).

-Please note that this is <strong>not</strong> a currency converter (you will get the same currency out that you put in).
+Please note that this is **not a currency converter** (you will get the same currency out that you put in).
 It transforms the number value with a parity purchasing ratio to normalize that cost to a new price for a specified country.

 * [Demo](https://wooden-macadamia.cloudvent.net/)